How to Reset Your Nervous System After Trauma

 While everyone may have a different trauma response, the following are some of the signs and symptoms that you should look out for.
 The moment you notice some of these signs in you, family members, loved ones, or a friend, it is advisable to seek the help of a qualified mental health professional.
 Remember, with the proper tools and support it is possible to work towards healing and resetting your dysregulated nervous system.

-Emotional effects of trauma:2
+Emotional Effects of Trauma:2

 • Depression